Abelian Surfaces over totally real fields are Potentially Modular: Doubling

 \subsection{The case of \texorpdfstring{$\GL_2/\Q$}{GL2Q}}

-For the moment, let~$X$ denote the special fibre of a classical modular curve of level~$\Gamma_1(N)$ with~$N \ge 5$ with~$p\nmid N$, and let~$\omega$ denote the usual invertible line bundle on~$X$ (as in~\S2 of~\cite{MR1074305}).
+For the moment, let~$X$ denote the special fibre of a classical modular curve of level~$\Gamma_1(N)$ with~$N \ge 5$ with~$p\nmid N$, and let~$\omega$ denote the usual invertible line bundle on~$X$ (as in~\cite[\S2]{MR1074305}).
 The doubling strategy of~\cite{CG,C2} may be reduced to ruling out the existence of simultaneous eigenforms~$f \in H^0(X,\omega)$ for the operators~$T_p$ and~$U_p$.
 This is easily seen: indeed if~$f$ is a simultaneous eigenform for~$T_p$ and~$U_p$, then it is also an eigenform for~$V_p = T_p - U_p$, which is immediately seen to be impossible by examining the action on $q$-expansions.
 This argument does not directly generalize to the symplectic case (even over~$\Q$), and instead, the paper~\cite{CGGSp4} employs a rather labyrinthian argument involving $q$-expansions to prove an analogous result for~$\GSp_4/\Q$.
-In this paper, we give a different argument using traces of maps on differentials.
+In this paper, we give a different argument which is based on analyzing the behavior of the $U_p$ operator at the non ordinary locus.
 This argument in this form appears to be new even for modular forms of weight one (although there are certainly some echos of this argument in papers such as~\cite{MR642341,MR0404145,Cais}), and so we present it first as a warm up for the general symplectic case.